linushsao/marsu_game-linus-v0.2/README.txt

 *[Server]Minetest_MarsSurvival: https://forum.minetest.net/viewtopic.php?f=10&t=15038

 [A Minetest subgame]
-To play this game in Minetest, insert this repository as /games/minetest_hades in the Minetest Engine.
+*To play this game in Minetest, insert this repository as <MINETEST-HOME-DIR>/games/<GAME NAME> in the Minetest Engine,you could find <GAME NAME> when you open page"server->new>game".
-The Minetest Engine can be found in: https://github.com/minetest/minetest/ All my work is under WTFPL License The extern mods have different Licenses. look at the modfolders for details.
+*The Minetest Engine can be found in: https://github.com/minetest/minetest/ *All my work is under WTFPL License The extern mods have different Licenses. look at the modfolders for details.